 You may be able to sue for wrongful imprisonment if you are innocent of the crime you were charged with or there was no reason to suspect you of the crime.
 You could be entitled to additional damages if you were injured during the arrest or restrained for an unreasonable amount of time.

-If you are unsure whether you have a case for wrongful imprisonment in California, you can call Simmrin Law Group to learn more about your rights under the law.
+If you are unsure whether you have a case for wrongful imprisonment in California, you can call the Los Angeles personal injury lawyers of Simmrin Law Group to learn more about your rights under the law.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form